blackflux/lambda-tdd/README.md

 Type `array`<br>
 Default: `[]`

-Dynamic expect logic executed against the `console.log` and `console.error` output array.
+Dynamic expect logic executed against the `console.log/info` and `console.error/warn` output array.
 You can use `errorLogs` and `defaultLogs` to access them independently.
 More details on dynamic expect handling below.

 ### defaultLogs